PresenceAutomation/face-recognition-iam-rest-api/api/user/removeFace.md

 ## /user/removeFace

-Remove a from the user by providing the faceId.
+Remove a face from the user by providing the faceId.

 * **URL** : `/user/removeFace`